jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 (2) The Governor shall be the Chief Executive of the Bank.

 ### 41 Duties of Governor
-(1) It is the duty of the Governor to ensure that the Bank carries out the functions imposed on it by this Act.
+(1) It is the duty of the Governor to ensure that the Bank carries out the functions imposed on it by this Act and the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.
-(2) The Governor has the authority, in the performance of those functions, to act in relation to all matters that are not by this Act required to be dealt with by the Board.
+(2) The Governor has the authority, in the performance of those functions, to act in relation to all matters that are not by this Act, or the Anti-Money Laundering and Countering Financing of Terrorism Act 2009, required to be dealt with by the Board.

 ### 42 Conditions of employment of Governor
 (1) The Governor shall be appointed for a term of 5 years and may be reappointed for a further term or terms, each of up to 5 years.